 - And an Outdoor Adventures Equipment Rental Center, where students can rent adventure equipment for a modest fee.

-University Recreation also maintains Miller Fields for all Intramural Sports.
+Wellness & Recreation also maintains Miller Fields for all Intramural Sports.
 Miller Fields also features FitGround, an outdoor Functional Fitness training area.
 Other outdoor facilities include the Centennial Campus fields and the NC State Challenge Course located at Schenck Forest.
 At Carmichael Gym, there are outdoor tennis and basketball courts.

-Adam: University Recreation offers a wide variety of trips to breathtaking sites across North Carolina and beyond.
+Adam: Wellness & Recreation offers a wide variety of trips to breathtaking sites across North Carolina and beyond.
 Trips may be for a single day, a weekend or a week.
 Outdoor destinations include hiking at Pilot Mountain, sea kayaking at the Outer Banks or skiing at West Virginia’s Snowshoe Resort.
 Trip prices include transportation and equipment and are led by an Outdoor Adventures trip leader.

-University Recreation also offers a wide variety of rental equipment to create your own excursions, such as tents, kayaks, canoes and backpacks.
+Wellness & Recreation also offers a wide variety of rental equipment to create your own excursions, such as tents, kayaks, canoes and backpacks.
 For those who would like to leave less of a footprint on campus, consider renting a WolfWheels bike for the day, week or semester.

 Natalie: What intramural sports can graduate students participate in at NC State?